How to Get Internet Without Cable or Phone Line? Best Options to Stay Connected

 While performance rivals traditional broadband in urban areas, speeds may dip during peak times.
 Availability remains limited to certain neighborhoods, but coverage expands monthly as carriers upgrade towers.

-Fixed wireless uses a rooftop antenna to connect to local transmission towers.
+Fixed wireless internet uses a rooftop antenna to connect to local transmission towers.
 It’s particularly valuable in rural areas lacking cable infrastructure, delivering stable 25-100 Mbps speeds without phone lines.

 Providers typically offer unlimited data with professional installation.
 While not as fast as fiber, it’s significantly more reliable than satellite in most cases.
 Line-of-sight to the tower is required for optimal performance.